 The handling of this knife is really nice.
 The handle is made out of the 3-D machined, textured G-10 Front, stainless steel.
 The 3-D machined handle is the golf ball-like texture of the handle.
 It is very comfortable to hold and although it does have a different look to it than your average knife, it provides a better grip for hard use.
 Textured G-10 is produced by inserting continuous glass woven fabric impregnated with an epoxy resin binder while forming the sheet under high pressure.
 G-10 is used often because its water absorption is extremely minimal and the materials are not electrically conductive.

 There are a lot of tactical knives that are made of great material and will last for a long time, but really the only knives that can be compared to the Zero Tolerance Hinderer are knives also made by Zero Tolerance.
 There’s no question Amazon has the market on low price for a ZT knife.
-We haven’t seen any other close competitors!
+Only BladeHQ.com can come close!

 - Speed Safe assisted opening System